 Gentle and quiet are not adjectives that describe me.
-I am strong-willed, outspoken, assertive—nothing gentle or quiet about it!
+I am strong-willed, outspoken, and assertive—nothing gentle or quiet about it!

 After studying this verse and the context of it further and as well as reading more about this concept, I realized the reason for my anxiety was because of a lack of understanding, not a lack of ability.

-I let doubt get the best of me and began to ask myself all sorts of questions such as “am I good enough?”
+I let doubt get the best of me and began to ask myself all sorts of questions, such as “am I good enough?”
 Doubt overtook my heart and mind.

 So, what does it mean to have a gentle and quiet spirit, and how do we apply it to our lives?

 But there’s so much more than meets the eye here because what we really need is balance.
-To me it feels natural that someone with an opinion can also be gentle and kind but where does this leave people who are shy by nature–or even those of us who have opinions yet still try to show love for all humankind regardless of our own personal feelings toward others’ beliefs which may differ from ours.
+To me, it feels natural that someone with an opinion can also be gentle and kind, but where does this leave people who are shy by nature–or even those of us who have opinions yet still try to show love for all humankind regardless of our own personal feelings toward others’ beliefs which may differ from ours.

 Society places a lot of emphasis on outward appearance and actions.
 But internal transformation creates consistency in your external behavior.
-Gentleness, quietness, are character traits that we develop over time but it is difficult to measure heart growth so attention gets placed on behaviors instead- which can be problematic because then the Bible becomes subject to interpretation according to personal preference or conviction rather than God’s word.
+Gentleness, and quietness, are character traits that we develop over time but it is difficult to measure heart growth so attention gets placed on behaviors instead- which can be problematic because then the Bible becomes subject to interpretation according to personal preference or conviction rather than God’s word.

 1 Peter 3:4 is one verse where we need to dig deeper to understand what God is telling us here.
 We truly need to take a deeper look at this verse in the context of biblical and historical perspectives.